Thromboangiitis obliterans commonly develops in smokers.

-Thromboangiitis obliterans is a rare type of occlusive peripheral arterial disease that usually develops in smokers, most commonly in men aged 20 to 40.
+Thromboangiitis obliterans is a rare type of occlusive peripheral arterial disease Occlusive Peripheral Arterial Disease Occlusive peripheral arterial disease is blockage or narrowing of an artery in the legs (or rarely the arms), usually due to atherosclerosis and resulting in decreased blood flow.
+Symptoms depend... read more that usually develops in smokers, most commonly in men aged 20 to 40 years.
 Thromboangiitis obliterans was once considered a man’s disease, but it is becoming increasingly common among women who smoke.
-Now, about 5% of people with the disease are women, perhaps because more women are smoking.

 Usually, symptoms of a reduced blood supply to the arms or legs develop gradually.
 Symptoms include

 These abnormal sensations start at the fingertips or toes and progress up the legs or arms.
 The legs are affected more often than the arms.
 People may feel abnormal sensations before their doctor sees any skin changes indicating an inadequate blood supply (ischemia) or gangrene.
-Raynaud syndrome and muscle discomfort during exertion (intermittent claudication) may develop.
+Raynaud syndrome Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more and muscle discomfort during exertion (intermittent claudication Symptoms ) may develop.
 Cramps occur in the calf muscles or feet if the legs are affected and in the hands or forearms if the arms are affected.

-Sometimes a biopsy (removal of a tissue sample for examination under a microscope) of the affected artery or referral to a specialist is needed to confirm the diagnosis.
+Sometimes a biopsy (removal of a tissue sample for examination under a microscope) of the affected artery or referral to a specialist is needed to confirm the diagnosis of thromboangiitis obliterans.

 Preventing injury to the affected leg or arm is important.
 People should take care to avoid burns and injuries due to cold or minor surgery (such as trimming calluses).
 Corns and calluses should be treated by a podiatrist.
 Wearing shoes that fit well and have wide toe spaces can help prevent injury to the feet.

-Drugs, such as iloprost, may help prevent amputation in people who quit smoking but still have blocked arteries.
-Other drugs, such as pentoxifylline and calcium channel blockers, may be tried to help open blood vessels but are probably not very effective.
+Medications, that dilate blood vessels, such as iloprost, may help heal ulcers and reduce pain in people who quit smoking but still have blocked arteries.
+Other medications, such as pentoxifylline and calcium channel blockers, may be tried to help open blood vessels but are probably not very effective.